Skip to content

 ts

-// JWKS — the relying party fetches the public verification keys here.
+// JWKS — each Client reads the public verification keys here.

 app.get("/jwks", (req, res) => handleExpressResponse(res, authorizationServer.jwks()));